zarinteresa/zarinteresa.github.io/content/teaching/python/index.md

 tags:
   - Python
 image:
-  caption: 'Embed rich media such as videos and LaTeX math'
+  caption: 'Embed rich media such as videos and LaTeX math wow'
 ---

 [Hugo Blox Builder](https://hugoblox.com) is designed to give technical content creators a seamless experience.
 You can focus on the content and the Hugo Blox Builder which this template is built upon handles the rest.